stefanos1316/epidose/README.md

   software updates.
 * `ha_server.py`: The health authority's server, which receives lists of infected person's contacts and provides filter updates.
+* A device running in testing centers acts as a user interface and source of trust.
+It allows health professionals, in coordination with the epidemic dosimeter's user, handle the uploading of its contacts (at that point, or when the test results are out), providing a single-use key to authorize and authenticate the upload.

 ![Software architecture](https://raw.githubusercontent.com/dspinellis/epidose/master/doc/software-architecture.png)